rodrigodobbin/examples/scss/README.md

 ## What is covered here?

-In this example we talked about
+In this example we can see:

 1. Imports
 2. Variables